• Facebook

 • Cache Cleared Notification: Cache cleared notification is fired when the cache is cleared.

 • Cache Stopped Notification: Cache stopped notification is fired when cache is stopped.
-If an application continues to perform operations when the cache is stopped without knowing that the cache is stopped, an exception will be thrown for the operations performed.
+If an application continues performing operations without being aware that the cache has stopped, those operations will result in exceptions.

-• Member Joined Notification: Member joined notification is fired when a member joins the cluster.
-A cache administrator or a user monitoring the state of the cache during operations could automate their tasks for monitoring the state of the cluster.
-Hence, if a member joins the cluster, the event should be handled to prevent any interruption in the automated tasks.
+• Member Joined Notification: Member joined notification is fired when a new node joins the cache cluster.
+A cache administrator or any user monitoring the cluster state can use this event to automate tasks related to cluster management.
+Therefore, when a member joins the cluster, the event should be handled to ensure that automated tasks continue without interruption.

 • Member Left Notification: Member left notification is fired when a member leaves the cluster.